How do we follow Jesus from fear to love?

 After this I looked, and there was a vast multitude from every nation, tribe, people, and language, which no one could number, standing before the throne and before the Lamb.
 They were clothed in white robes with palm branches in their hands.
 Revelation 7:9

-We also believe that Jesus offers us belonging before we behave or believe correctly.
-Jesus invited the disciples to join in with his life long before they had it all together.
-If you are unsure how you feel about Jesus, Church, or Christianity, we are so grateful for your interest, and you are most welcome.
+We also want you to know that no matter where you are in your journey of faith, you are a friend of our church.
+Jesus invited the disciples to come and learn from him long before they had it all together.
+If you are not sure how you feel about Jesus, church, or Christianity, we are so grateful for your interest, and you are most welcome.

 You can listen to this sermon from our vision series for more on what it means to embrace Generous Belonging.